Setheum-Labs/stp258-currencies/README.md

 ## Overview
-  The stp258 module provides a mixed stablecoin system, by configuring a native currency which implements `BasicCurrencyExtended`, and a multi-currency which implements `SettCurrency`.
+  The stp258 module provides a mixed stablecoin system, by configuring a
+## Overview

+The stp258 module provides fungible multiple stable currencies functionality that implements `SettCurrency` trait.

+The stp258 module provides functions for:

+- Querying and setting the balance of a given account.
+- Getting and managing total issuance.
+- Balance transfer between accounts.
+- Depositing and withdrawing balance.
+- Slashing an account balance.
+- Minting and Burning currencies.
+- Fetching prices for currencies.
+- A basket_token could be made by combining a basket of prices into one in any desired ratio.
+Could be done on runtime, the basket_token price_of_pegs and basket_ratio logic could be defined in an offchain worker and fed on-chain.

- It also implement an atomic swap, to atomically swap currencies `create_swap` - called by a sender to register a new atomic swap `claim_swap` - called by the target to approve a swap `cancel_swap` - may be called by a sender after a specified duration.
+ It also implement an atomic swap, to atomically swap currencies

+ - `create_swap` - called by a sender to register a new atomic swap
- It also implement an price fetch `FetchPrice`, to fetch currency prices.
-  `set_price` - called to manually set currency price.

- It also provides an adapter, to adapt `frame_support::traits::Currency` implementations into `BasicCurrencyExtended`.

- The stp258 module provides functionality of both `ExtendedSettCurrency` and `BasicCurrencyExtended`, via unified interfaces, and all calls would be delegated to the underlying multi-currency and base currency system.
- A native currency ID could be set by `Config::GetNativeCurrencyId`, to identify the native currency.

- ### Implementations

- The stp258 module provides implementations for following traits.

- - `SettCurrency` - Abstraction over a fungible multi-currency stablecoin system that includes `basket_token` as pegged to a basket of currencies, `price` of settcurrencies and `sett_swap` to atomically swap currencies.
- - `ExtendedSettCurrency` - Extended `SettCurrency` with additional helper types and methods, like updating balance by a given signed integer amount.

- ## Interface

- ### Dispatchable Functions
- - `transfer` - Transfer some balance to another account, in a given   currency. - `transfer_native_currency` - Transfer some balance to another account, in   native currency set in `Config::NativeCurrency`. - `update_balance` - Update balance by signed integer amount, in a given  currency, root origin required.

- - `mint` - Mint some amount to some given account, in a given currency.
+ - `claim_swap` - called by the target to approve a swap
+ - `cancel_swap` - may be called by a sender after a specified duration.

 ## Acknowledgement & Reference

 This Pallet is inspired by the [Atomic Swap](https://github.com/Setheum-Labs/price/) Pallet developed by [Parity Tech](https://github.com/paritytech/) as a part of [Substrate FRAME](https://github.com/paritytech/substrate/tree/master/frame), for reference on use check [The paritytech/substrate Repo](https://github.com/paritytech/substrate).